Dominiczn/Battle-Boats/docs/1-analysis.md

 12. The system will load the data from the save file if the user wants to carry on a previous game

-13. The system will delete the previous games save data when the program is closed after a game is won
+13. The system will make the user confirm they wish to overwrite their previous game's data if they start a new game while another one isnt finished (implies that if the game is finished the user will NOT be prompted when they start a new game)